 | Hispanic or Latino | 0 |

-Take a look at the following statistics related to the make-up of the computer & information sciences majors at University of Miami.
+Here are the demographics of the computer & information sciences majors at University of Miami.

 | Major | Annual Graduates |